The Old Man of the Mountain (film): Controversy

 The original rare end card for this cartoon, cut off from the film negative in the fifties.

 According to film historian Christopher Lehman, the sexually suggestive nature of this film caused "some Americans at the time, especially Catholics," to complain to exhibitors who then pressured Paramount Studios (distributor of the Betty Boop series) to tone down the Betty Boop character, which subsequently pressured Fleischer Studios to do the same thing.
-This can be seen when an old man sees Betty and acts crazy, a fish starts to follow her before getting hit by his wife, and Betty's dress even is removed in one scene.
+This can be seen when a man in crutches sees Betty and immediately regains the ability to walk, a fish starts to follow her before getting pulled away by his wife, and the titular character removes Betty's dress.

 Reception

 The Film Daily wrote on July 24, 1933, "To the tune of Cab Calloway's music and vocalizing, this Max Fleischer animated unreels some amusing antics having to do with the kidnapping of Betty Boop by the old man of the mountain and her rescue by the forest animals.
 A nice subject of its kind, the Calloway musical background being distinctive and the cartoon stuff amusing."